Should You Hire a Lawyer to Fight Your Traffic Ticket?

 For non-lawyers, it's easy to get off track.
 For example, people representing themselves often present explanations for why they committed a traffic violation (like "I didn't see the stop sign" or "I didn't realize how fast I was going") that aren't considered legal defenses.
 The end result is typically a bad defense and a conviction.

-Situations Where you Might Not Need an Attorney
+Situations Where You Might Not Need an Attorney

 In some circumstances, hiring a traffic attorney clearly isn't worth the expense.
 For example, if you're eligible for traffic school and don't have a reasonable chance of beating your ticket, it's probably best to forgo hiring an attorney.
-Generally, you can sign up for traffic school without even going to court, so there isn't much benefit of having legal representation—you can just do it yourself.
+Generally, you can sign up for traffic school without even going to court, so there isn't much benefit in having legal representation—you can just do it yourself.

-Circumstances Where Hiring an Attorney Could be Critical
+Circumstances Where Hiring an Attorney Could Be Critical

-The circumstances of some drivers make consequences of a traffic ticket conviction quite severe.
+The circumstances of some drivers make the consequences of a traffic ticket conviction quite severe.
 Drivers who find themselves in this situation will want to seriously consider hiring an attorney.

 Commercial Drivers